NAV on 2021/04/20

 Sam has been appointed head of the Unconstrained Strategies team at Momentum Asset Management and brings 16 years' of domestic and global investment experience to the firm.
 Sam was at Investec Asset Management until September 2011, where he held the positions of director, head of South African equities and portfolio manager in the Global Contrarian team.
 He started his career in the investment management industry at Allan Gray and moved to Abvest (now ABSA Asset Management), where he fulfilled the roles of portfolio manager, chief investment officer and, ultimately, chief executive officer, before leaving to join Investec Asset Management in early 2006.
 He headed a team of investment professionals responsible for well over R100 billion in equities across the full spectrum of portfolios, from pure equity to multiasset mandates.
 He was the lead portfolio manager and key decision maker for close on R40 billion in client assets, including the Investec Global Franchise Fund and Investec Cautious Managed Fund.
 He also managed the Discovery Equity Fund from its inception in November 2007.

 Domestic Equity valuations remain attractive relative to long term growth prospects.
-The Rand is likely to remain range bound and could strengthen steadily.
-SA Inc equities are once again offering pockets of value.
+The Rand is likely to remain range bound and could even remain strong, as US dollar weakness persists and the US Fed continues the current monetary policy path.
+SA Inc equities are undoubtedly cheap and discounting very weak prospects.
 We continue to believe that we are entering a prolonged period that will suit stock-pickers and active managers.

 The Dividend Equity Fund follows a long-term objective based approach.
 The fund’s primary objective is for total investment returns to exceed SA Inflation + 6% per annum, over the long run (7yrs and longer).
 Parallel and contributing objectives are for the fund to provide an income yield (after dividend withholding taxes) greater than the FTSE/JSE All Share Index (ALSI); to grow distributions ahead of SA inflation; and to achieve its objectives at a lower level of risk* than the ALSI.